-But cooking cabbage?
+But cooked cabbage?
 Nope!
 Darryl would boil it from time to time, and yuck!
-It gets mushy and makes the house stinky.
-It’s just not a good situation.
+Too mushy.

-Then one day I saw a picture on Instagram of roasted red cabbage, and I was interested.
+Then one day I saw a picture online of roasted red cabbage, and I was interested.
 It looked tender and crispy and delicious.
 And the deep purple color was just stunning.
-Could roasted cabbage actually be good?

 Disclosure: This post contains affiliate links.